 Prior to this, Charles ran his own boutique consulting business for 6 years, which operated across Asia Pacific.
 Charles specialises in strategic planning and development, collaborative innovation and business model design.

-He holds an economics degree from the University of Western Sydney.
+Charles studied a bachelor of Business, majoring in Property Economics at the University of Western Sydney.
 His knowledge of strategy, collaboration and execution will be vital in assisting EGA deliver its mission as well as maximising our resources and benefits to our target audience and partners.

 James Gribble, founder of Empower Golf, is an Australian who is passionate about golf, travel and people.
 James worked in investment banking in London for 10 years after completing an economics degree at the University of SydneyFollowing an accident in late 2008, he became a quadriplegic and after a long struggle back to golf, he is now one of the only quadriplegic golfers in Australia and arguably the world.

 He has been involved with key initiatives focused on improving disabled individuals lives, many with Royal Rehabilitation Hospital in Sydney.
 James is an ambassador for the Sargood Centre (a new spinal-cord injury lifestyle rehabilitation centre).
 He therefore possesses a unique combination of passions for golf and helping those with disabilities with a strong corporate background.